BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Flutterbird`] - Simple multi-lfo than modulates pitch and volume, creating a "fluttering" effect.
 - [`DelayArchitect`] - A feature-rich delay designer plugin.
 - [`TimeStretch`] - A refinement of the famous [`PaulStretch`] time stretching effect.
 Includes a PDF explaining the DSP.
+- [`Molot Lite`] - A cut-down version of the Molot compressor by Tokyo Dawn Records.
+It has a lot of color and character.

 ## MIDI FX
 - [`Helio Workstation`] - A very modern and feature-rich sequencer.